-- 81.92.
-These Proceedings are informal sessions conducted by the Board's staff in the communities (within and outside Nunavut) identified by the Board as potentially affected by a project proposal or other Proceeding. - 82.93.
-These Proceedings are designed to allow the Board to provide information to communities, encourage public engagement in the Board's Proceedings and solicit comments from community members and interested members of the public. - 83.94.
-The Board's staff facilitate the Proceedings, and the specific agenda and process for these Proceedings are set out in specific Procedural Directions issued by the Board. - 84.95.
+- 82. These Proceedings are informal sessions conducted by the Board's staff in the communities identified by the Board as potentially affected by a project proposal or other Proceeding. - 83.
+These Proceedings are designed to allow the Board to provide information to communities, encourage public engagement in the Board's Proceedings and solicit comments from community members and interested members of the public. - 84.
+The Board's staff facilitate the Proceedings, and the specific agenda and process for these Proceedings are set out in specific Procedural Directions issued by the Board. - 85.
 Following the completion of the Information Sessions, the Board shall prepare and file a summary report on the public registry summarizing the information shared, comments received and any follow up required.